We use cookies on this site to enhance your online experience. By continuing to use this site, you agree to accept cookies.

 Arctic wolf - Michelle Jean 2016.jpg

-The Park is home to 1 female (Sijja) and 2 males (Marraq and Ajaja).
-The three siblings were born at the Parc Safari in Quebec in 2014 and came to the BCWP in June 2016.
-Interested in learning more about the wolves?
+The Park is home to 1 female (Sijja) and 1 male (Marraq).
+The siblings were born at the Parc Safari in Quebec in 2014 and came to the BCWP in June 2016.

 Watch their story here!